build-on-aws/content/livestreams/build-on-answered/2023-06-21/index.md

 ---
-title: "Build On Live: Answered Episode 7 Show Notes"
+title: "Build On Live: Answered Episode 7 Show Notes - Resilient Architecture"
 description: "Join us for Build On Live: Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!"
 tags:
     - build-on-live